Nine craft beers, small-batch Thursdays + a guide for beginners

 Unique Art Galleries in Cape Town, Stellenbosch, Franschoek and the Cape Peninsula

-A look at the Mother City’s top contemporary and classic exhibition spaces
+A look at excellent, small, new or top contemporary and classic exhibition spaces

 ART GALLERIES IN CENTRAL CAPE TOWN